Men as spousal caregivers. The challenges and lack of support for male spousal caregivers.

 Besides, it’s impossible to do everything on your own.

 I need to prioritize my own health – physical and mental.
-If I don’t take care of myself, I won’t be able to support my wife, if I overwhelm myself into caregiver burnout.
+If I don’t take care of myself, I won’t be able to support my wife, if I overwhelm myself with caregiver burnout.

 The lack of support for male spousal caregivers isn’t obvious because no one talks about it.